 \section{Related Work}

-\textbf{Follow-up Question Generation} Previous attempts have explored this task in more specific domains and scenarios.
-For example, several works focused on graduate school admission interviews \cite{su2018follow,su2019follow} and built a small corpus by simulating interviews between participants.
+\textbf{Follow-up Question Generation} Previous attempts have explored this task in more specific domains and followed the common pipeline in various text generation tasks \cite{ge2021baco,ge2023detection}.
+For example, several attempts focused on graduate school admission interviews \cite{su2018follow,su2019follow} and built a small corpus by simulating interviews between participants.
 They have tried template filling-based and sentence retrieval-based methods for generating follow-up questions.
-Additionally, job interviews is another main domain of the task.
+Additionally, job interview is another main domain of the task.
 To this end, \citet{sb2020automatic} adopted pre-trained GPT-2 and fine-tuned it on their own collected corpus.
 By contrast, \citet{Inoue2020JobIA} pre-defined a set of follow-up questions under different categories and turned the generation task as a question selection problem.
 Another line of related research lies in question generation in conversational systems.
-For example, \citet{wang2018learning} devised typed decoders to model a type distribution over \textit{interrogatives}, \textit{topic words} and \textit{ordinary words}, and use it to modulate the final generation distribution of a question.
-We focused on the task of conversational surveys where the information collection goal is more diverse.
-We also involved a knowledge base to guide the generative model to generate more focused and informative questions.
+For example, \citet{wang2018learning} devised typed decoders to model a type distribution over \textit{interrogatives}, \textit{topic words} and \textit{ordinary words}, and used it to modulate the final generation distribution.
+By contrast, we focused on the scenario of conversational surveys where the information collection goal is more diverse.
+We also exploit a knowledge base to guide the generative model to generate more focused and informative questions.

 \textbf{Dialogue Evaluation Metrics} Researchers have shown that standard automatic language evaluation metrics (e.g., BLEU, METEOR) are ineffective for dialogue evaluation \citep{liu2016not, deriu2021survey, yeh2021comprehensive}.
 Hence, recent research has proposed various automatic metrics specifically for dialogue generation, which can be divided into two categories, reference-required and reference-free, based on whether a reference utetrance is required.